Data forwarding

 Web service

-You can forward event data to ServiceNow Cloud.
-Other user-defined REST web services are not supported.
+For XClarity One on premises, you can forward event data to only ServiceNow Cloud.
+Other REST web services are not supported.

 New events that match the selected criteria are forwarded over the network to the web service as soon as the events are raised, using the HTTPS protocol.
 Port 443 is used by default.